-Federal Excise Taxes - For fiscal years 2022 and 2021, the Foundation is subject to a 1.39% excise tax on its taxable net investment income, which principally includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).
+Federal Excise Taxes

+For fiscal years 2023 and 2022, the Foundation is subject to a 1.39% excise tax on its taxable net investment income, which principally includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).

 Deferred federal excise taxes arise from unrealized gains in the market value of investments, as well as from differences in the recognition of income from certain investments (timing differences).
-As of December 31, 2022 and 2021, the Foundation had unrealized gains and has recorded a deferred tax liability of \$5,104 and \$11,646, respectively.
-The net change in deferred tax liability of \$6,542 is included within investment return, net, on the statements of activities.
+As of December 31, 2023, and 2022, the Foundation had unrealized gains in the market value of investments and has recorded a deferred tax liability of \$6,116 and \$5,104, respectively.
+The net change in deferred tax liability of \$1,012 is included within investment return, net, on the statement of activities.